itsschirag/RimoR-CN-Lab-Assignment/README.md

 ### Step 5: Push the Changes to GitHub
 The final step is to push the changes you made to the repository to GitHub.
 Pushing updates the repository on GitHub with the changes you made.
 Here are the steps to push changes:

--Open a terminal or command prompt on your computer.
+- Open a terminal or command prompt on your computer.
--Navigate to the repository directory.
+- Navigate to the repository directory.
--Type git push.
+- Type git push.
 For example:
 ```
 git push